sourcecy123/sourcecy123/README.md

 # 💫 About Me:
-A software developer with expertise in Windows App and Backend Development, as well as AI Prompt Engineering.
-I am enthusiastic about learning new technologies and possess Good communication skills in both Thai and English
+A software developer with "Passion" in Windows App and Backend Development, as well as AI Prompt Engineering.
+I am enthusiastic about learning new technologies and possess Good communication skills in both Thai and English Currently learning Japanese and new programing language

 ## 🌐 Socials: